davideFerigato/BachelorThesis/README.md

 ## Repository Contents

-> Adjust this section to match your actual repo layout.

-- `thesis/` – PDF of the full thesis (final version and/or drafts).
+- `/` – PDF of the full thesis (final version and/or drafts).
 - `slides/` – Presentation slides for the thesis defense.
-- `sql-examples/` – Example scripts for indexed/materialized views, CTAS, statistics, and diagnostic queries.
+- `adds/` – Example scripts for indexed/materialized views, CTAS, statistics, and diagnostic queries.
 - `benchmarks/` – Scripts and notes related to the experimental protocol and performance measurements.

 ## Technologies & Tools